Mikee-Angelo/asms/README.md

 There are two ways of installing the system.
 Better use with [Docker].

 ## How to install ?
-The following are the steps on how to install the system.
+The following are the steps on how to install the system locally.

 Alternative installation is possible without local dependencies relying on [Docker].

+Make sure the __Laravel__ was properly installed on your system.
+[How to install Laravel](https://laravel.com/docs/9.x/installation)

+Also don't forget to install __MYSQL__ for the database.
+[How to install MYSQL](https://dev.mysql.com/downloads/installer/)

 Clone the repository
 ```